BenWarwick-Champion/Euler/README.md

 # Project Euler

 Working my way through the problems in order.
+Refer to https://projecteuler.net/ for more information.